AIM Methodology · AI Adoption

 How do you measure real AI adoption rather than vanity metrics?

-Real AI adoption is measured by behavior change, not activity: whether decisions are being made differently using AI outputs, whether manual workarounds have actually stopped, whether leaders use AI in their own visible workflow, and whether reinforcement systems have been updated to reward AI-enabled behaviors.
+Real AI adoption is measured by behavior change, not activity: whether decisions are being made differently using AI outputs, whether manual workarounds have stopped, whether leaders use AI in their own visible workflow, and whether reinforcement systems have been updated to reward AI-enabled behaviors.
 License activations and training completions measure installation, not adoption.

 How does the AIM methodology apply specifically to AI adoption?